 Standards lay the groundwork for the industry to adopt new tools and technologies.
 We see more advertisers using the benefits of DOOH, harnessing its capabilities to deliver timely and contextually relevant messages to their customers.
 This innovation is set to grow with the increasing use of data driving more programmatic campaign sales, targeting audiences, locations and moments that can be bought and sold at the click of a button.
 This automation needs a streamlined and consistent framework for the industry to trade from.
 Standardisation is just one of a suite of innovations we are undertaking to future-proof and propel the industry forward.

-Version: last updated 31 January 2022.
+Version 2: last updated 10 November 2023.
 To download the PDF version please click on the download icon on the right hand side of the display frame above.